API & MCP Integration

 POST /api/v1/screen/batch

-Screen up to 50 names in a single request.
-The same matching pipeline runs for each name, but entity metadata is fetched in a single batch query for efficiency.
+Screen up to 50 names per request.
+Each name runs through the full pipeline; entity metadata is loaded in one batch query.
 Each name counts as one request against your monthly limit.

 Request Format